Azure/iotedge-lorawan-starterkit/README.md

 </a>

 The ARM template will deploy all the required Azure infrastructure to get you started quickly.
 Specifically, it configures the required Azure Services and  Azure IoT Edge modules.
-As soon as you connect your IoT Edge device these modules will be pushed onto the gateway and you should have an Azure connected LoRaWAN gateway running.
+As soon as you connect your IoT Edge based LoRaWAN gateway to Azure IoT Hub, these modules will be pushed onto it and you will have a functional, Azure connected LoRaWAN gateway.

 - The template will deploy the following resources in your Azure subscription:
   - [IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/)